Education

 MSc Systemic Psychotherapy

-Clanwilliam Institute has been delivering training in Family Therapy for over 30 years now.
+Clanwilliam Institute has been delivering training in Family Therapy for over 40 years now.
 Clanwilliam Institute is a teaching and learning Institute in which Clinical practice is embedded.
-There are currently 53 therapists who provide services for Clanwilliam, most of whom are our own course graduates.
+There are currently over 60 therapists who provide services for Clanwilliam, most of whom are our own course graduates.
 Clanwilliam is the biggest employer of Family Therapists in Ireland and the only agency-based practice providing the levels of Clinical Systemic Therapy, as we see over 100 clients a week in a wide variety of Clinical settings.
 Students of Clanwilliam Institute programmes benefit from the fact that Clanwilliam is both an Education setting and an active Clinical practice.

 Clanwilliam Institute delivers several courses and offers Supervision/ Reflective Practice to Mental Health professionals, practicing Family Therapists and to Social workers.